 There is also one more problem: I mentioned earlier that

-get_next_ino() as a whole meant that some ramifications are harder to
+get_next_ino() as a whole meant that some ramifications would be harder to predict.

-then iterate /proc/pid/fd to find the process or processes which have this
+LISTEN), and then iterate /proc/pid/fd to find the process or processes which have this socket open.

 The net subsystem stores some of its information in its own structs for reference later.
 One of the things which it stores is the inode number for the socket:

-If you just skim this, this looks fine.
-But what about if we actually look at
+If you just skim this, it looks fine.
+But what about if we actually look at the type of

 ino_t) and netlink (using